-- 11. Respondents provided examples of transactions that might result in the recognition of an asset and liability of equal amounts, but that would not be in the scope of the proposed amendments because they do not give rise to equal and offsetting temporary differences.
-These examples include: - (a) leases for which payments are only partially deductible for tax purposes-for these leases, if tax deductions are attributable to the lease liability, the tax base of the lease asset would be zero but the tax base of the lease liability would not be zero; and - (b) recognition of a deductible asset and a corresponding non-taxable deferred income as part of a government grant-the tax base of the asset would equal its carrying amount, but the tax base of the liability would be zero applying paragraph 8 of IAS 12.

-In these examples, temporary differences related to the asset and liability would not be equal because the asset and liability have different tax bases even though they have equal carrying amounts on initial recognition.

-12. In our view, the recognition exemption should continue to apply to transactions that do not give rise to equal and offsetting temporary differences.
-For such transactions,
+- 12. Respondents provided examples of transactions that might result in the recognition of an asset and liability of equal amounts, but that would not be in the scope of the proposed amendments because they do not give rise to equal and offsetting temporary differences.
+These examples include: - (a) leases for which payments are only partially deductible for tax purposes-for these leases, if tax deductions are attributable to the lease liability, the tax base of the lease asset would be zero but the tax base of the lease liability would not be zero; and - (b) recognition of a deductible asset and a corresponding non-taxable deferred income as part of a government grant-the tax base of the asset would equal its carrying amount, but the tax base of the liability would be zero applying paragraph 8 of IAS 12.2 - 13.
+In these examples, temporary differences related to the asset and liability would not be equal because the asset and liability have different tax bases even though they have equal carrying amounts on initial recognition. - 14.
+In our view, the recognition exemption should continue to apply to transactions that do not give rise to equal and offsetting temporary differences.
+For such transactions, the principle underlying the proposed amendments (see paragraph 9 above) does not

-&lt;sup>2 Paragraph 8 of IAS 12 states 'in the case of revenue which is received in advance, the tax base of the resulting liability is its carrying amount, less any amount of the revenue that will not be taxable in future periods.'
+2 Paragraph 8 of IAS 12 states 'in the case of revenue which is received in advance, the tax base of the resulting liability is its carrying amount, less any amount of the revenue that will not be taxable in future periods.'

-- the principle underlying the proposed amendments (see paragraph 8 above) does not apply-these transactions are similar to other transactions to which the recognition exemption applies, for example the acquisition of a non-deductible asset. - 13.
-We considered whether the amendments should apply to the extent equal temporary differences arise on initial recognition of a transaction-for example, temporary differences arising on partially-deductible leases (see paragraph 11(a) above) would be equal to some extent.
-However, this would require entities to partially apply the recognition exemption, thereby resulting in complexities similar to those arising from the capping proposal (see paragraph 15(a) of Agenda Paper 3A).
+- apply-these transactions are similar to other transactions to which the recognition exemption applies, for example the acquisition of a non-deductible asset. - 15.
+We considered whether the amendments should apply to the extent equal temporary differences arise on initial recognition of a transaction-for example, temporary differences arising on partially-deductible leases would be equal to some extent.
+However, this would require entities to partially apply the recognition exemption, thereby resulting in complexities similar to those arising from the capping proposal (see paragraph 15(a) of Agenda Paper 12B).
 We therefore continue to support the proposal that the amendments should apply only when equal and offsetting temporary differences arise on initial recognition.